 Data from water level and salinity monitoring, and hydraulic and water quality testing are continuing to be collected and analyzed.
 Results of this work have also attracted additional research funding from the National Science Foundation (NSF) and prompted the Governor’s Water Supply Coordinating Council to form a Kent County working group that is discussing responses to rapidly declining water levels in the Piney Point aquifer and elevated risks of salinity intrusion and dewatering of the Columbia aquifer in the East Dover area.

-The project is being done in cooperation with the Delaware Department of Natural Resources and Environmental Control – Water Supply Section.
-Our partners at the US Geological Survey (USGS) are providing stream gaging services.
-Work is being coordinated with the Maryland Geological Survey.
+The project is being conducted in cooperation with the Water Supply Section of the Delaware Department of Natural Resources and Environmental Control (DNREC).
+NSF funding has brought together DGS and UD researchers with local stakeholders to research and develop solutions to Dover water issues.
+Our partners at the U.S. Geological Survey (USGS) are providing stream-gaging services.

 Recommended by the Delaware Water Supply Coordinating Council in 2015, the project was funded by the FY2017 DNREC Bond Bill appropriation.
 To date, more than 8,200 linear feet of monitoring wells have been installed at 13 sites.
 The first report from this project has been released as DGS Open File Report 53.
 We anticipate that the second report from this project will be released as a DGS Report of Investigations in the first quarter of 2021.